Pushing Intensity to the Max

 Start by loading up the bar with 10% more weight than you can lift.
 You won't be able to press the bar into place, but that's OK because you'll be using people as spotters that can.
 They help you push the bar up, then YOU use all your strength to lower the bar back down, as slowly as possible.

 Researchers know we're capable of handling more weight on the return or eccentric portion of an exercise than the initial pressing or concentric phase.
 Estimates are between 15% all the way up to 50% or higher.
-If it was a regular bench press, you'd be limited to the weight you could lift up.
+If it was a regular bench press, you'd be limited to the weight you could lift.

 Supramaximal Cardio Training is equally extreme.
-It's a cardio workout where you alternate between periods of all out effort combined with rest times with almost no activity at all.
+It's a cardio workout where you alternate between periods of all-out effort combined with rest times with almost no activity at all.
 In the exercise portion, you're moving at a rate so fast you're literally running out of breath.
 You can perform supramaximal cardio by running, cycling, swimming or doing other aerobic activities that allow short bursts of all-out effort.

 Supramaximal programs have serious drawbacks.
 The first; when researchers looked at them in the lab, they found only a very small segment of the population was capable of performing them properly.
 The second; subjects were at extremely high risk of pulling, tearing or straining something when pushing their bodies to such limits.
 The final problem was the recovery time.
-Unlike traditional programs where recovery can happen in 48 hours, supramaximal programs can take as long as 7 to 10 days for recovery and subjects were much more likely to experience delayed onset muscle soreness or DOMS.
+Unlike traditional programs where recovery can happen in 48 hours, supramaximal programs can take as long as 7 to 10 days for recovery.
+Subjects were much more likely to experience delayed onset muscle soreness or DOMS.

 Because of all the issues and how little we understand about proper techniques around this training system, I believe there's just too much risk and too little reward for people to attempt.
 Let the researchers figure out the ideal populations that would benefit and exactly how supramaximal programs should be run before you risk them.